J0k3rrWild/EssentialsMate/README.md

 # EssentialsMate

+Advanced and very usable administration and server security plugin for pocketmine (API 3.26.2)

 Because old essentials are outdated and lack of functionality, I made my own.

-Advanced and very usable administration and server security plugin for pocketmine (API 3.26.2)

 TODO:

 * Make documentation
-* English translate
+* Add English translate (because polish is supported only)
 * Add API 4.x support

-But anyway you can translate it yourself and use if you want.
+But anyway is done and If you want, you can translate it yourself and use if you want.

 use /help to list all commands